 Subsequently, other telecom possibilities loomed and vanished.
 As recently as the early 2000s, telecom companies were toying with the idea of fitting videos into the fixed phones.
 Then, seemingly out of nowhere, the videophones appeared abruptly, without a warning.

 Only, they weren’t stand-alone behemoths.
-From being appliances, they’d shrunk to being applications, concealed inside computers or smartphones.
+From being appliances, they’d shrunk to being applications, concealed inside computers or phones.
 From their conceived hardware origins, they’d appeared as software, without shells and armors.